reimagined/resolve/docs/tutorial.md

 <!-- prettier-ignore-end -->

-Provide a middleware that intercepts the service actions used for communication between between Redux and reSolve:
+Provide a middleware that intercepts the service actions used for communication between Redux and reSolve:

 **client/reducers/optimistic_shopping_lists_middleware.js:**